LaunchCodeEducation/skills-back-end-java/java4python/data-types/README.md

 int[] someInts = new int[10];
 ```

-To create an array of a different size, or to hold different type values, replace 10 and `int` (on both sides of the assignment).
+To create an array of a different size, replace the number 10 in brackets with the desired size.
+To create an array holding a different type, replace `int` (on both sides of the assignment) with the desired type, for instance, `double`.
 Unlike lists in Python, arrays in Java *may not* change size once created.
 This turns out to be not very practical, so thankfully Java provides more flexible ways to store data, which we'll explore in a later lesson.

 In addition to the technique above, we can initialize an array using a literal expression: